jo-m-lab/ARBOL/README.md

 We have dedicated effort to choosing reasonable defaults, but there is no certainty that they are the best defaults for your data.

-We recommend cloning the git repository, and looking directly at the `./R/ARBOL.R` script.
-We have tried to organize the script such that each processing step is contained in a modular function that can be edited and inserted into the larger clustering steps.
+We recommend installing the repository through devtools.
+We have tried to organize the script such that each processing step is contained in a modular function that can be edited and inserted into the main iterative function.

 The main function of ARBOL is GenTieredClusters() - here is an example call